snk11/corewar/README.md

 # HOW IT WORKS
 ```
-Transform a program writted in speudo asm to binary format as:
+Transform a program written in speudo asm to binary format as:

 For example, the command ./asm cristianno.s will give a binary file cristianno.cor